Skip to main content

 You've set up your self-service catalog, but the work doesn't stop there.
 It's imperative to monitor the performance of your catalog.
 Why?
 Because a keen understanding of impact will drive opportunities for further improvement and efficiency.

-Keeping an eye on your catalog's performance ensures it meets user needs.
-Though, the real magic lies in the details — it's about which metrics to track:
+Keeping an eye on your catalog's performance ensures that it meets user needs.
+The real magic lies in the details; however, it's about which metrics to track:

-• User feedback & satisfaction: Gather feedback directly.
+User feedback and satisfaction: Gather feedback directly.
 If users are happy, you're on the right track.

 Issues will pop up (they always do).
 But the goal is to be proactive.
 If you notice consistent slowdowns during certain times, maybe you're facing a system bottleneck.
 Perhaps you need to allocate more resources during peak times.
 Maybe a process in the backend is more complex than it needs to be.